nikstojkov/setup-MAC/README.md

 if you get an error, visit [Oracle downloads](https://www.oracle.com/uk/java/technologies/downloads/#java21) and download appropriate JDK Dev kit and try to complie again.

-run `java hello.java` and 'Hello, World!' should print in the termnial
+run `java hello` and 'Hello, World!' should print in the termnial

 ---